-WeMakeThe.City — the festival that makes cities better — invites everyone to make cities more livable, safe, fair, sustainable, accessible and inclusive.
-For a whole week, the entire Amsterdam Metropolitan Area will be dominated by urgent urban issues and solutions.
+WeMakeThe.City — the festival that makes cities better — invited everyone to make cities more livable, safe, fair, sustainable, accessible and inclusive.
+For a whole week, the entire Amsterdam Metropolitan Area was dominated by urgent urban issues and solutions.

-The festival will be held for the second time from 17 to 23 June and this year Waag will again be responsible for part of the programme.
-Where can we be found this year?
+The festival was held for the second time from 17 to 23 June and this year Waag was again responsible for a part of the programme.
+Where could you find us this year?

-On 18 June, Marleen Stikker participates in the Metropolitan Mobility Conference about technology and mobility in the city.
-Together with experts on data and mobility from all over Europe, we discuss the latest developments.
+On 18 June, Marleen Stikker participated in the Metropolitan Mobility Conference about technology and mobility in the city.
+Together with experts on data and mobility from all over Europe, the latest developments were discussed.

-On 19 June we organise the conference Cities for digital rights at the Zuiderkerk in Amsterdam.
-The central question of this conference is 'How do we protect civil rights in fast digitizing cities?'.
+On 19 June we organised the conference Cities for digital rights at the Zuiderkerk in Amsterdam.
+The central question of this conference was 'How do we protect civil rights in fast digitising cities?'.
 Digital rights are an ongoing global challenge, with the cities in the front line.
 In cities we are confronted with the impact of large technology companies.
 Here it is often the first to feel what people need and what it is all about.

-International guest at the conference is digital civil rights activist Bianca Wylie.
-Marleen Stikker speaks on behalf of Waag.
+International guest at the conference was digital civil rights activist Bianca Wylie.
+Marleen Stikker spoke on behalf of Waag.

-From 19-21 June, TextileLab Amsterdam is part of the M-ODE Expo at the Marineterrein in Amsterdam, where it will present its open-source material archive that is being developed at the lab.
+From 19-21 June, TextileLab Amsterdam was part of the M-ODE Expo at the Marineterrein in Amsterdam, where it presented its open-source material archive that is being developed at the lab.

-Karen van der Moolen of Waag participates in the FabCity Summit at Pakhuis de Zwijger on 20 June; it is the second time this summit is organised in Amsterdam.
+Karen van der Moolen of Waag participated in the FabCity Summit at Pakhuis de Zwijger on 20 June; it was the second time this summit was organised in Amsterdam.

-On Friday 21 June we will open our first outpost at Amsterdam Science Park: planet B. A place for expeditions in which citizens, artists and scientists work together on an equal footing for an inclusive and ecological future.
+On Friday 21 June we opened our first outpost at Amsterdam Science Park: planet B. A place for expeditions in which citizens, artists and scientists work together on an equal footing for an inclusive and ecological future.